-Much of my scientific research explores how wildlife (mainly birds and mammals) interact with the chemistry of their environments, particularly in the context of anthropogenic change.
-However, I am broadly interested in most facets of ecology, wildlife, biogeochemistry, human-wildlife interactions, and conservation.
+Most of my scientific research explores how birds and mammals respond to and shape the distribution and availability of chemical elements in their environments, particularly in the context of anthropogenic change.
+However, I am interested in most facets of ecology, biogeochemistry, human-wildlife interactions, and conservation.

 Relevant publications: